notsuhas/framer-motion-pizzajoint/README.md

-# framer-motion
+# Framer Motion - Pizzajoint

-All course files for the Framer Motion &amp; React tutorial series on The Net Ninja YouTube channel.
+This is sample Framer-Motion project for learning.